symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 The test network mirrors the same **technology** and **features** of the future main public network.
 As the currency in this network does not have any real value, it allows you to experiment with the offered Catapult’s transaction set without the loss of valuable assets.

 .. note:: The network **might be offline or replaced without notice** because it is used extensively for testing purposes.
-To work in a private test network, install :doc:`a local environment for learning and development purposes <creating-a-private-test-net>`.
+To work in a private environment network, install :doc:`a local network for learning and development purposes <creating-a-private-test-net>`.

 *********************
 Hardware requirements